The Exploration of Empires- Swaswati’s Italy Trip Review

 The dramatic scenes of Florence justify it being the birthplace of the European Renaissance.

-The grand architecture, the ornamental designs and the impressive structures that dot the cityscape of Florence make the destination just too beautiful.
+The grand architecture, the ornamental designs, and the impressive structures that dot the cityscape of Florence made the destination just too beautiful.
 On top of that, the place is the storehouse of the major artworks of geniuses like Leonardo Da Vinci and Michelangelo.
-Being a very rich destination in terms of cultural heritage and history, we spent a mesmerising time exploring the place.
+Being a very rich destination in terms of cultural heritage and history, they spent a mesmerising time exploring the place.

-Its position in the Italian region of Tuscany made us all the more curious.
-We wanted to see how the cultural amalgamation was working out, and we found it to be peaceful.
-We knew then, that our last night’s conversation about boundaryless territories might just work if the world turned a bit towards utopia rather than dystopia.
+Its position in the Italian region of Tuscany made them all the more curious.
+They wanted to see how the cultural amalgamation was working out, and they found it to be peaceful.
+They knew then that their last night’s conversation about boundaryless territories might just work if the world turned a bit towards utopia rather than dystopia.

-The Piazzale Michelangelo, Ponte Vecchio, and Palazzo Vecchio stole our breath away.
+The Piazzale Michelangelo, Ponte Vecchio, and Palazzo Vecchio stole their breath away.
 All the wall hangings, the embellished entrances, the spectacular sculptures and murals, it was all too good to be true.

 The floating city

-Also known as the city of canals (and water, masks, and bridges), was the most beautiful and romantic part of the journey.
-The Renaissance architecture and buildings, the brilliant network of waterways, canals and bridges that keep the entire city connected, and the aesthetically pleasing city lights, all enhanced our experience so much.
-We loved strolling around the markets shopping for silk garments and spices.
+Also known as the city of canals (and water, masks, and bridges), Venice was the most beautiful and romantic part of the journey.
+The Renaissance architecture and buildings, the brilliant network of waterways, canals, and bridges that keep the entire city connected, and the aesthetically pleasing city lights, all enhanced their experience so much.
+They loved strolling around the markets shopping for silk garments and spices.

-But the floating market experience in Venice was so wonderful, followed by a cruise ride around the entire city, that we felt like staying for a few more days here.
-But that was not possible….
+But the floating market experience in Venice was so wonderful, followed by a cruise ride around the entire city, that they felt like staying for a few more days there.
+But that was not possible…

 Dashing for the next trip

 The rest of the journey was unexpectedly well-planned.
-Switzerland felt like a dreamland, where we had so many moments of romance and love that we decided to visit the place again in a few years.
+Switzerland felt like a dreamland, where they had so many moments of romance and love that they decided to visit the place again in a few years.
 And Paris – just fantastic.
 It was indeed the City of Love.

-The Alps, the Seine River cruise, and the amazing Eiffel Tower, it all seemed very dreamy and heart-warming, as if we were living a dream, or rather, a cinema.
+The Alps, the Seine River cruise, and the amazing Eiffel Tower, it all seemed very dreamy and heart-warming, as if they were living a dream, or rather, a cinema.

-All these destinations made us fall more in love with each other, and with travelling.
-The group of friends that we made on the trip grew closer to each other.
-And by the last night of our journey, we had all exchanged numbers and promised to be in touch.
+All these destinations made them fall more in love with each other and with travelling.
+The group of friends that they made on the trip grew closer to each other.
+By the last night of their journey, they had all exchanged numbers and promised to be in touch.

-The whole journey affirmed my faith in what my husband and I had discussed about humanity and borders, something that I still hold close to my heart and mind.
-It was a powerful conversation we had.
+The whole journey affirmed her faith in what she and her husband had discussed about humanity and borders, something she still holds close to her heart and mind.
+It was a powerful conversation they had.

-And lastly, thanks to Thrillophilia for being there, for all the support and services, and for making our honeymoon an ultimate success.
+And lastly, thanks to Thrillophilia for being there, for all the support and services, and for making their honeymoon an ultimate success.

 Read More: Thrillophilia Italy Reviews